Moira MacLean-Wideman, LMHC

 Accepting new clients

 I integrate evidence-based, trauma-focused approaches tailored to each client's needs.
 My work emphasizes emotion regulation, body awareness, and relational safety, while supporting you in building insight and sustainable coping skills.
+My expertise is in treating PTSD and trauma, anxiety, depression, disordered eating, substance use, and obsessive-compulsive disorder.

 My practice is social justice informed and grounded in an anti-oppression framework.
-I attend to the ways in whcih race, culture, sexuality, gender identity, and systemic oppression shape our experiences of trauma and healing.
+I attend to the ways in which race, culture, sexuality, gender identity, and systemic oppression shape our experiences of trauma and healing.
 I strive to offer a space where clients feel respected, affirmed, and understood within their full context.
 I look forward to supporting you on your healing journey to being more present, grounded, and content.

-I work with adults and offer a thoughtful, collaborative apporach to trauma treatment.
+I work with adults and offer a thoughtful, collaborative approach to trauma treatment.
 My work with clients has often been described as grounding, supportive and collaborative.
 I take time to build safety and trust, move at a pace that feels manageable to you, and center your goals and values.

 I use a number of therapy approaches, including Cognitive-Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Narrative Exposure Therapy, Relational-Cultural Therapy, person-centered, and feminist modalities.
 I adapt my therapy approaches to each individual client, based on their needs, preferences, and treatment goals.